 - Security.
-Yes, public cloud is as insecure as your own computing facilities.
-So, your shared computing resources only give you false impression of security.
+Yes, the public cloud is as insecure as your own computing facilities.
+So, your shared computing resources only give you the false impression of security.

 - Reliability.
 Amazon’s recent downtime in last April indicates the cloud may be evaporated, just like your computer may crash.

 - Licensing control.
-This depends on licensing agreement whether the license issuer allows you to put the license in the cloud.
-How to control the access is similar as that in your local cluster.
+This depends on the licensing agreement whether the license issuer allows you to put the license in the cloud.
+How to control the access is similar to that in your local cluster.

 - Performance.
-Most cloud computing now replies on visualization, which affects performance.
-This is absolutely true; but to what extent?
+Most cloud computing now relies on virtualization, which affects the performance.
+This is true, but to what extent?
 If we talk it 10 years ago, the performance overhead may be 10-30%. but now, it is usually about 3-5% only.

-The actual reason of slow or no adoption of cloud computing in CAE industry is lack of interest from CAE software vendors.
+The actual reason for slow or no adoption of cloud computing in the CAE industry is lack of interest from CAE software vendors.

-Most CAE vendors reply on license sales and maintenance, not services.
+Most CAE vendors rely on license sales and maintenance, not services.
 Cloud computing is too risky for them because:

 - It may hurt the license sales and revenues.
 For occasional users, it is surely cheaper.
 This means less money flow into software vendors.

-- It need considerable investment, financial and technology.
-It means the executives need persuade the shareholders, but most of CEOs and executives are focusing on short term performance.
+- It needs considerable investment, financial and technology.
+It means the executives need to persuade the shareholders and new investors, but most of CEOs and executives are focusing on short-term performance.

 - Major accounts (big buyers) are not interested in it, because they afford an idle system of their own.
 They treat their perpetual license and computing facility as value-adding assets.

-CAE in cloud is not to make CAE fashionable, but may push CAE into a bigger market.
+CAE in the cloud is not to make CAE fashionable but may push CAE into a bigger market.
 There are genuine demands from occasional users, from some consulting firms, from small design companies, from those who need occasionally surged capacity.